phra/phra.github.io/posts/amsi.md

 ## Overview

-The Antimalware Scan Interface (AMSI) is a Microsoft Windows protection system built to defend the computer from attacks performed via scripted languages, such as Powershell, VBScript, JavaScript, _et cetera_.
+The Antimalware Scan Interface (AMSI) is a Microsoft Windows protection system built to defend the computer from attacks performed via scripted languages, such as PowerShell, VBScript, JavaScript, _et cetera_.
 [1]
 It works by analyzing scripts before the execution, in order to determine if the script is malicious or not.
 Moreover, it's designed to detect obfuscated malware by being called recursevely on every evalutation step.
 If we think about a typical obfuscated script, they decode and decompress themselves in memory till the final payload is ready to be executed.